 Common UX wisdom dictates that you shouldn’t repeat content.
 However, navigation is one of the few exceptions to this rule.
 If one or more of your pages naturally fits into two categories, you should list it in both.

 REI’s menu illustrates why.
 Someone who’s interested in buying a backpack might look under “Travel” or she might look under “Camping” — whichever she clicks, you want her to find the backpack page.

 In that example, both navigation choices probably seem obvious.
 But you’ve probably noticed users often confound your expectations.
 Usability testing definitely comes into play here; watch how visitors try to find their way to specific pages, and look out for common trends.

 Of course, you don’t want to go too far in the other direction and start listing every link under multiple headings.
 If people are always having trouble identifying the appropriate categories, your labels are probably misleading or incorrect.

-The easier and more engaging your navigation experience is, the more time users will spend on your site.
+The more user-friendly your navigation experience is, the more time users will what to spend on your site.
 Don’t abandon them in a maze — hand them a map.